kashifkhan0771/go-weather/README.md

 ## Features
 - Fetch current weather for any location.
 - Retrieve forecast data for up to 7 days.
-- Support for multiple weather APIs.
+- Supports WeatherAPI integration for reliable weather data.
 - Lightweight and easy-to-use interface.

 ## Installation